 So why do I do this?
 Why?

-‘No!’ snapped Sult.
-‘Why is it, Goyle, that no sooner does a problem appear than you want to kill it!
-We must tread carefully for now, and show ourselves to be reasonable men, open to negotiation.’
+"No!" snapped Sult.
+"Why is it, Goyle, that no sooner does a problem appear than you want to kill it!
+We must tread carefully for now, and show ourselves to be reasonable men, open to negotiation."
 He strode to the window, the bright sunlight glittering purple through the great stone on his ring of office.
-‘Meanwhile the business of actually running the country is ignored.
+"Meanwhile the business of actually running the country is ignored.
 Taxes go uncollected.
 Crimes go unpunished.
 This bastard they call the Tanner, this demagogue, this traitor, speaks in public at village fairs, urging open rebellion!
 Daily now, peasants leave their farms and turn to banditry, perpetrating untold theft and damage.
 Chaos spreads, and we have not the resources to stamp it out.
-There are only two regiments of the King’s Own left in Adua, scarcely enough to maintain order in the city.
-Who knows if one of our noble Lords will tire of waiting and decide to try and seize the crown prematurely?
-I would not put it past them!’
+There are only two regiments of the King's Own left in Adua, scarcely enough to maintain order in the city.
+Who knows if one of our noble Lords will tire of waiting and decide to try to seize the crown prematurely?
+I would not put it past them!"

 The Arch Lector hissed furiously, and Goyle snapped his mouth shut.
 Glokta looked out the great window, pretending that he had heard nothing out of the ordinary.
 The six crumbling spires of the University dominated the view.
 But what help could anyone possibly find there?
 Amongst the decay, and the dust, from those old idiots of Adepti?

-Cold night!’ shouted the Dogman.
-‘Thought it was meant to be summer!’
-The three of ’em looked up.
-The nearest was an old man with grey hair and a face looked like it had seen some weather.
+Cold night!" shouted the Dogman.
+"Thought it was meant to be summer!"
+The three of 'em looked up.
+The nearest was an old man with grey hair and a face that looked like it had seen some weather.
 Just past him was a younger man, missing his left arm above the elbow.
-The third was no more’n a boy, stood down the end of the quay and frowning out at the dark sea.
+The third was no more'n a boy, stood down the end of the quay and frowning out at the dark sea.